matt-fonto/concepts/design_patterns.md

 - Algorithm: cooking recipe -> clear steps to achieve a goal
 - Pattern: blueprint -> you can see features and results, but open for implementation
+  - Patterns capture intent, not syntax
+  - So, the same principles hold true for functional programming as well.
+Then, instead of using classes, we're using functions

 ### What does the pattern consist of?